ArijaK/blockchain_coupons/README.md

 # Exit stuff:
 * Usually `Ctrl + C` or `Ctrl + Z` should work, if not might try `q`, but at some point killing terminal might be The Option

+# If you want to avoid using Docker for quick tests and stuff
+You can use VSCode with Solidity (Wake) extension or (probably) any other code editor (VSCode too) together with Wake framework.
+Wake framework can be obtained by simply running `pip install eth-wake` in your terminal.
+Please pay attention to write exactly `eth-wake`, not `wake`, as `wake` is a completely different project.

+In case you cannot deploy contracts, make sure you have installed Anvil.
+Installation guides can be found [here](https://getfoundry.sh/introduction/installation/).

+To be able to import from OpenZeppelin (these imports are present in contracts), you shall install necessary dependencies by running:

+    npm install

+To run tests, simply run:

+    wake test tests/test_example.py

+Or if you want to test contracts via VSCode Solidity (Wake) extension, open Solidity: Deploy & Interact tab, click 'Compile all' and deploy necessary contracts.
+Then switch to 'Interact' section and do necessary interactions.